 As I said, I say it to avoid lying to people so I’m not claiming to be “fine” when I’m not, but I also can’t be doing with the hassle of explaining my complex issues to someone else either.
 If I’m not looking for help to find a solution, then I don’t see the point of wasting both our times on a pointless conversation.
 That’s a pretty bad way to look at life, isn’t it?

 But like I said, context is also important.
 Say I was working for an addiction service as a counsellor, and I was having a session with a client and they asked me how I was, I wouldn’t be honest if I was having a hard time, nor would I use my usual phrase of “I’m still alive”, I’d lie and tell them I’m doing good.

-However, the problem is, how are we going to get men talking about their problems more or reduce the stigma of struggling (with or without a mental illness being a factor) if we can’t even talk to the people more openly about how we really are?
+However, the problem is, how are we going to get men to talk about their problems more or reduce the stigma of struggling (with or without a mental illness being a factor) if we can’t even talk to people more openly about how we really are?